NCAS-CMS/cfa-conventions/source/cfa.md

 data of an aggregated variable is called its *aggregated data*.
 The aggregated data is composed of one or more *fragments*, each of which provides the values for a unique part of the aggregated data.
-Each fragment is contained in either an external file; or is described by another variable contained in the same file as the aggregated variable (i.e. the *parent file*); or else is assumed to contain wholly missing values.
+Each fragment is contained in a file, either external to or shared by the dataset containing the aggregated variable; or else is assumed to contain wholly missing values.

 An aggregated variable should be a scalar (i.e. it has no dimensions) and the value of its single element is immaterial.
 It acts as a